grpc/proposal/A27-xds-global-load-balancing.md

 }
 ```

-Initially, the only type of channel creds we support will be
+Initially, the only types of channel creds we support will be
-`google_default`.
-In the future, we will add a general-purpose
+`google_default` and `insecure`.
+In the future, we will add a
-mechanism for configuring arbitrary channel creds types with arbitrary
+general-purpose mechanism for configuring arbitrary channel creds types
-configuration.
+with arbitrary configuration.

 The `node` field will be populated with the [xDS `Node`
 proto](https://github.com/envoyproxy/data-plane-api/blob/1adb5d54abb0e28ca409254d26fad1cf5535239b/envoy/api/v2/core/base.proto#L85).